brettpetch/MIT-2100/_posts/terms.md

 Combining legacy media (hollywood) with new media (SV) entering the business together...
 Relevance being in that hollywood is now second to these new media, currently the big tech 5 hold the most power in media.

 #### Commercialization
 Advertising as a revenue model causes social concerns.

 ## Platform Capitalism
+A new business model/a new way of organizing business.
+Distinct from models of the past such as
 ### Fordist Model
+Mass production and mass consumption of one same product.
+Vertical integration: control over the cars and everything that goes within it.

 ### Post-Fordist Model
+Individualized consumption rather than mass production.
+Idea of a lean business (cut out unprofitable stuffs).

 ## Platforms

 ### Intermediaries